Medieval Science and Philosophy

 The Mythical conflict between science and Religion

 ewspaper articles thrive on cliché.
 These are not so much hackneyed phrases but rather the useful shorthand for nuggets of popular perception that allow the journalist to immediately tune his readers to the right wavelength.
-Yesterday’s clichés are, of course, today’s stereotypes as any perusal of earlier writing will show.
+Yesterdays clichés are, of course, todays stereotypes as any perusal of earlier writing will show.
 The conflict between science and religion is an acceptable cliché that crops up all over the place.
-In the episode of The Simpsons in which the late Stephen J Gould was a guest voice, Lisa found a fossil angel and events led to a court order being placed on religion to keep a safe distance from science.
-Articles in magazines and on the internet all assume that a state of conflict exists between science and religion, always has existed and that science has been winning.
+In the episode of The Simpsons in which the late Stephen J. Gould was a guest voice, Lisa found a fossil angel and events led to a court order being placed on religion to keep a safe distance from science.
+Articles in magazines and on the internet often assume that a state of conflict exists between science and religion, that it has always existed and that science has been winning.
 Most popular histories of science view all the evidence through this lens without ever stopping to think that there might be another side to the story.
 But let us turn from popular culture to the academy where we find a rather different picture.

-Let’s have a look at the comments of a few leading historians of science:
+Here are some comments from a few leading historians of science:

 John Hedley Brooke was the Andreas Idreos Professor of Science and Religion at the University of Oxford.
 He is a leading historian of science in England and the author of Science and Religion - Some Historical Perspectives (1991).
-In this book, he writes of the conflict hypothesis “In its traditional forms, the thesis has been largely discredited”.
-[NOTE] David Lindberg is Hilldale Professor Emeritus of the History of Science at the University of Wisconsin - Madison.
-He is the author of many books on medieval science and also on religion.
-With Ronald Numbers, the current Hilldale and William Coleman Professor of the History of Science and Medicine at the same university, he writes “Despite a developing consensus among scholars that science and Christianity have not been at war, the notion of conflict has refused to die”.
-[NOTE] Steven Shapin is Professor of Sociology at the University of California, San Diego.
-He writes "In the late Victorian period it was common to write about the "warfare between science and religion" and to presume that the two bodies of culture must always have been in conflict.
-However, it is a very long time since these attitudes have been held by historians of science."
-[NOTE] Finally, we come to the dean of medieval science, Edward Grant, Professor Emeritus of the History and Philosophy of Science at Indiana University who writes of that most slandered of periods, the Middle Ages, when faith was supposed to have snuffed out all forms of reason “If revolutionary rational thoughts were expressed in the Age of Reason [the 18th century], they were only made possible because of the long medieval tradition that established the use of reason as one of the most important of human activities”.
-[NOTE]
+In this book, he writes of the conflict hypothesis "In its traditional forms, the thesis has been largely discredited" [NOTE]p 42, John Hedley Brooke Science and Religion: Some Historical Perspectives (Cambridge, 1991).
+David Lindberg was Hilldale Professor Emeritus of the History of Science at the University of Wisconsin - Madison and the author of many books on medieval science and also on religion.
+With Ronald Numbers, the current Hilldale and William Coleman Professor of the History of Science and Medicine at the same university, he writes "Despite a developing consensus among scholars that science and Christianity have not been at war, the notion of conflict has refused to die" [NOTE]p 6, David Lindberg and Ronald Numbers (eds.)
+God and Nature: Historical Essays on the Encounter Between Christianity and Science (California, 1986).
+Steven Shapin is Professor of Sociology at the University of California, San Diego.
+He writes, "In the late Victorian period it was common to write about 'the warfare between science and religion' and to presume that the two bodies of culture must always have been in conflict.
+However, it is a very long time since these attitudes have been held by historians of science" [NOTE]p 195, Steven Shapin The Scientific Revolution (Chicago, 1996).
+Finally, we come to the dean of medieval science, Edward Grant, Professor Emeritus of the History and Philosophy of Science at Indiana University who writes of that most slandered of periods, the Middle Ages, when faith was supposed to have snuffed out all forms of reason "If revolutionary rational thoughts were expressed in the Age of Reason [the 18th century], they were only made possible because of the long medieval tradition that established the use of reason as one of the most important of human activities" [NOTE]p 9, Edward Grant God and Reason in the Middle Ages (Cambridge, 2001).

 So, as a theory believed by working historians, the conflict hypothesis is dead.
 In this article, I want to examine two questions that follow from this.
 Firstly, if the conflict hypothesis has been rejected by practically every scholar in the field, why is there such a rift between academic opinion and popular perception?
 And secondly, what has been the real relationship between science and religion?